Fujifilm X10 vs Panasonic LX100

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X10 does not offer wifi capability.
+In contrast, the X10 does not provide wifi capability.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X10 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Panasonic LX100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X10 and the Panasonic LX100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X10: